weijie-chen/weijie-chen/README.md

 I am a **macroeconomic analyst/trader** seeking for trading opportunities based on global macro framework, my favorite markets are currency and commodity.<br><br>

-The training materials in my Github repositories were written by me, used to be new-hire training materials in my previous institution (I was both a macro analyst and quantitative instructor in a tiny hedge fund, unfortunate defunct already).
+The training materials in my Github repositories were written by me, used to be new-hire training materials in my previous institution (I was both a macro analyst and quantitative instructor in a tiny hedge fund, unfortunately defunct already).
 We used to organize internal training sessions for interns and new-hires, usually these trainings were held from 7pm-11pm in our conference room.
 The notes are not difficult, with a freshman math education would be enough to walk through on your own.

 Please note that all institutional proprietary information and data has been cleared from training materials.
 So please do not ask me my institution's proprietary models or data, which unfortunately cannot be disclosed due to Non-Disclosure Agreement.